Migration and identity

-Caroline is interested in working on the neglected history of Native American travellers to Europe in the sixteenth century.
-Migration is inextricable from our understandings of the early modern world, but perceptions of this period are dominated by westward movement: by white Europeans colonising new lands and black Africans forcibly transported into slavery in the Americas.
+Caroline works on the neglected history of Indigenous American travellers to Europe in the sixteenth century.
+Migration is inextricable from our understandings of the early modern world, but perceptions of this period are dominated by westward movement: by white Europeans colonising new lands and Black Africans forcibly transported into slavery in the Americas.

-Native Americans are typically seen as sedentary, tied to their historic (or perhaps mythic) homelands.
-But the reality is that tens of thousands of Native Americans travelled eastwards across the Atlantic from the moment of first encounter.
+Indigenous people are typically seen as sedentary, tied to their historic (or perhaps mythic) homelands.
+But the reality is that tens of thousands of Native people ravelled eastwards across the Atlantic from the moment of first encounter.

-The vast majority of these indigenous travellers were subject to forced migration, as slaves or 'curiosities', but indigenous nobles, diplomats, traders, spouses, children, and entertainers also made their way to Europe and formed the basis of a fledgling Native American diaspora, especially in the Iberian peninsula.
+The vast majority of these Indigenous travellers were subject to forced migration, enslaved or brought as 'curiosities', but nobles, diplomats, traders, spouses, children, and entertainers also made their way to Europe and formed the basis of a fledgling Indigenous diaspora, especially in the Iberian peninsula.

-These indigenous travellers have typically been ignored, perhaps because most died, disappeared, returned to the Americas, or merged into the Iberian peninsula's blended Moorish and Spanish population.
+These travellers have typically been ignored, perhaps because most died, disappeared, returned to the Americas, or merged into the Iberian peninsula's blended North African and Spanish population.

-The transatlantic ties of indigenous and mestizo families speak to the gendered nature of patterns of migration and provide an interesting counterpoint to other contemporaneous enslaved communities, for - unlike the African trade - the majority of indigenous slaves in Europe were women and children, brought specifically for their greater adaptability and vulnerability.
+The transatlantic ties of Indigenous and mestizo families speak to the gendered nature of patterns of migration and provide an interesting counterpoint to other contemporaneous enslaved communities, for - unlike the African trade - the majority of Indigenous people enslaved in Europe were women and children, brought specifically for their greater adaptability and vulnerability.

 This often-ephemeral group challenges our understandings of the nature of migration in this era, and the relationship of the state to this movement.
 How does one incorporate such transient, fragmentary and hard-to-trace groups into a history of migration which typically focuses on the creation of powerful diaspora identities?